moezeus/MiT_APP_IoT/README.md

 * Activity Package: com.llamalab.automate
 * Data Uri: content://com.llamalab.automate.provider/flows/[Your Flow Number]
 ** Flow number is defined in the beginning flow description **

+---
+Detail about creating account/connecting device to Tuya IoT Platform is described here [To Do]